AdobeDocs/experience-manager-64.en/help/communities/using/demo-mongo.md

 If AEM was running before MongoDB was started, then the AEM instances will need to be restarted.

-Follow the instructions on the main documentation page : [MSRP - MongoDB Common Store](../../communities/using/msrp.md)
+Follow the instructions on the main documentation page: [MSRP - MongoDB Common Store](../../communities/using/msrp.md)

 ## Test {#test}

-To test and verify the MongoDB common store, post a comment on the publish instance and view it on the author instance, as well as view the UGC in MongoDB and Solr :
+To test and verify the MongoDB common store, post a comment on the publish instance and view it on the author instance, as well as view the UGC in MongoDB and Solr:

 1. on the publish instance, browse to the [Community Components Guide](http://localhost:4503/content/community-components/en/comments.html) page and select the Comments component.
-1. sign in to post a comment :
+1. sign in to post a comment:
 1. enter text in the comment text entry box and click **Post**

    ![](assets/chlimage_1-191.png)